MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/rollback-update-or-upgrade.md

 | Rollback Mode   | Specifies whether the rollback should proceed automatically.   | Auto, Manual   |
 | Force Rollback   | Specifies whether the rollback should proceed even when it will cause local data to be lost from some role instances. | True, False   |

-## Rollback Update or Upgrade Optional Properties
+## Rollback Update or Upgrade optional properties

 There are no optional properties for this runbook activity.

-## Rollback Update or Upgrade Published Data
+## Rollback Update or Upgrade published data

 | **Element**   | **Description**   | **Value type** |
 |:---|:---|:---|